Ansula Afa

 Ansula Afa (English: The Kind Father) is a 2016 Bodo Social drama film directed by Rabi Narzary, who also starred in the film.
 The film was released on 25 June 2016.
 Its produced by director himself under the banner of R. N. Film Presents.
 The film stars Esha Basumatary, Rabi Narzary and Dwimu Rani Basumatary in the lead roles.
+The film was nominated for Best Film other than Assamese at the Prag Cine Awards North-East 2017.

 About

 The film story is about two differences religion between Bathou and Christian.